The region's original settlement, home to timber cutters in the 1870's

 Accommodation in the Village and valleys include B&B, self-contained, eco-resort, holiday homes and a caravan park

-Activities include wildlife cruises, self-guided and an historical walk, segway and argo tours and scenic drives, craft market and galleries
+Activities include wildlife cruises, self-guided and an historical walk, scenic drives, craft market and galleries and a nearby rainforest walk to a waterfall

 Tiny funky little Daintree Village was originally a settlement created in the 1870's by timber-cutters and is now an unspoilt oasis in the midst of some of the loveliest and most varied scenery in the far north of Queensland.
 Today low-impact tourism and sustainable cattle- and tropical fruit-farming in the beautiful valleys beyond the Village form the lifeblood of this laid-back little township with all it's charm of yesteryear.